 Skip to content

-Welcome to the website for the Proposed Green Eagle Railroad Project in Eagle Pass, Texas.
+Welcome to the website for the Proposed Green Eagle Railroad Environmental Impact Statement.

 Overview

-Green Eagle Railroad, LLC (GER), a subsidiary of Puerto Verde Holdings (PVH), filed a petition with the Surface Transportation Board (Board) for authority to construct and operate approximately 1.3 miles of new freight rail line (the Line) in Eagle Pass, Texas.
-The Line would be part of a larger project by PVH, the Puerto Verde Global Trade Bridge (PVGTB) Project, consisting of a new trade corridor for freight rail and commercial motor vehicles between Piedras Negras, Coahuila, Mexico, and Eagle Pass.
-Only the Line is under the Board’s jurisdiction.
+Green Eagle Railroad, LLC (GER), a subsidiary of Puerto Verde Holdings (PVH), filed a petition with the Surface Transportation Board (Board) for authority to construct and operate approximately 1.3 miles of new freight rail line (the proposed line) in Eagle Pass and Maverick County, Texas.
+The proposed line would be part of an international commercial transportation corridor proposed by PVH, the Puerto Verde Global Trade Bridge project, consisting, in addition to the proposed line, of a new border crossing for commercial motor vehicles (associated CMV Facility) between Piedras Negras, Coahuila, Mexico, and Eagle Pass, Texas.
+Only the rail line is under the Board’s jurisdiction.

-The Board’s Office of Environmental Analysis (OEA) determined that the construction and operation of the Line has the potential to result in significant environmental impacts.
+The Board’s Office of Environmental Analysis (OEA) determined that the construction and operation of the proposed line has the potential to result in significant environmental impacts.
 Therefore, OEA is preparing an Environmental Impact Statement (EIS) in compliance with the National Environmental Policy Act (NEPA).

 What's an EIS?